ACMProjectsTeam3/Wakapedia/README.md

 ```
 FILE_PATH_OF_INPUT is the file path of the text file you want the generated text to focus on

-FILE_PATH_OF_INPUT is the file path of the text file you want the generated text to use as a word corpus, but not as a main focus of the generated sentences
+FILE_PATH_OF_OLDSTUFF is the file path of the text file you want the generated text to use as a word corpus, but not as a main focus of the generated sentences

+NUMSENTENCES is the number of sentences you want generated

 *************
 Both examples used the collective works of Sherlock Holmes and a political essay my friend wrote (which is placed at a much heigher weight in the Markov Chain than the Holmes stuff)